lyatiss/tcp_probe_plus/README.md

 		- Sample an ACK every sampling period (controlled by the Probe time setting as described below), or
 		- Sample an ACK only if the congestion window has changed every sampling period
 	- Sampling is done by maintaining a connections table (see the Connection hash table section below for details)
+- Add connection termination detection (reported as a magic value in the length field)

 ## Contents
 This repository contains: